SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis

 \subsection{Plausibility Metrics}

-While text is a powerful medium for users to communicate scene specifications, there are implicit expectations for scenes that are often assumed by humans even if they are not explicitly stated. \ours includes five plausibility metrics to evaluate these implicit expectations: object collision, object support, scene navigability, object accessibility, and object out-of-bound.
+Text descriptions specify what a scene should contain, but they often leave implicit many assumptions that humans naturally expect.
+For example, a description rarely states that objects should not intersect, that they should be stably placed on surfaces, or that a person should be able to walk around the room.
+Yet these assumptions are essential for scenes to be physically plausible and practically usable.
+To capture them, \ours evaluates five aspects of plausibility: object collision, object support, scene navigability, object accessibility, and object out-of-bounds.
+Together, these metrics move from basic physical feasibility toward more functional and spatial considerations.

-\mypara{Object Collision (COL)} evaluates whether objects in a scene are colliding with each other.
-A scene should never have objects that are intersecting with each other, as this is physically implausible.
-We perform mesh-based collision tests between all pairs of object instances in the scene and report the percentage of objects in collision.
+\mypara{Object Collision (COL)} is the most fundamental requirement: objects in a scene should not intersect with one another.
+We perform mesh-based collision tests between all pairs of objects and report the percentage of objects that are in collision.
+This ensures that scenes do not violate basic physical constraints, but it does not guarantee that objects are placed in a stable way.

-\mypara{Object Support (SUP)} evaluates whether objects are stably supported in a scene using ray casting.
-We classify objects into four types: \texttt{ground}, \texttt{object}, \texttt{wall}, and \texttt{ceiling}, by giving rendered images of the objects to an VLM and asking it to determine the support type.
-Based on the type, we use ray casting to check if objects are supported by other objects or architectural elements.
-We report the percentage of objects that are supported.
+\mypara{Object Support (SUP)} addresses this by checking whether objects are stably supported.
+We classify objects into four support types: \texttt{ground}, \texttt{object}, \texttt{wall}, and \texttt{ceiling}, by using a VLM to judge from rendered images.
+Based on the assigned type, we apply ray casting to verify whether objects are supported by other objects or by architectural elements.
+We report the percentage of objects that are correctly supported.
+See \cref{sec:supp_implementation_details} for more details.
+This metric ensures stability, but it does not address whether the overall arrangement allows people to move through the space.

-\mypara{Scene Navigability (NAV)} is a metric first proposed in PhyScene~\cite{yang2024physcene} to measure the navigability of a scene.
-It measures the ratio of the largest connected free space in a scene to the total free space in the scene.
-Here, free space is defined as the 2D floor area that is not occupied by objects or architectural elements.
-A scene with poor navigability indicates that the object placements divide the scene into isolated regions, making it impossible for an agent walking in the scene to reach certain areas.
-We follow PhyScene's approach and use orthogonal projection to create a 2D occupancy mask of the scene and use connected component analysis to measure the navigability.
+\mypara{Scene Navigability (NAV)} evaluates whether the arrangement of objects leaves sufficient connected free space for movement.
+A scene with poor navigability may trap regions behind objects, making parts of the room unreachable.
+Following PhyScene~\cite{yang2024physcene}, we define free space as the floor area not occupied by objects or architectural elements, and measure navigability as the ratio of the largest connected free space to the total free space.
+We compute this by projecting the scene onto a 2D occupancy mask and applying connected component analysis.
+While this evaluates movement at the room level, it does not ensure that individual objects remain usable.